-The city was already famous in the time of the New Testament, when the apostle Paul probably visited it during his 3 years in Arabia (Gal.
+The city was already famous in the time of the New Testament.
+This is when the apostle Paul most likely paid a visit, during his time in Arabia (Gal.
 1:17).*

 * Petra was the capital of the Nabatean kingdom of Arabia, which unlike the much larger modern Arabia, was restricted to parts of modern Jordan, southern Israel, and Egyptian Sinai.
-The Nabatean King Aretas is mentioned briefly in Paul’s account of his visit to Damascus, which took place when the Nabateans also controlled that city (2 Cor.
+The Nabatean King Aretas is mentioned in Paul’s account of his visit to Damascus, which was also controlled by the Nabateans at the time (2 Cor.
 11:32).

-* Seir is one of the Biblical names for the land of Edom, within whose ancient borders the much later city of Petra is located.
+* Seir is one of the Biblical names for the land of Edom, within whose ancient borders the city of Petra is located.

 The scholars who first studied Petra in modern times tended to romanticize the place, speaking of its inhabitants as a noble, peaceful people.
 That was until the discovery of evidence that among the sacrifices offered on these high places were human sacrifices.
 The prevalence of human sacrifice in the ancient world has only recently begun to dawn on scholars.
 Groups from Asia to America to Europe to Africa are now known to have engaged in human sacrifice, from the Celts of ancient France and England to the ancient Chinese and Japanese.